Evaluation and diagnosis of the patient with renal allograft dysfunction

 W James Chon, MD, FACP, FASN, FAST

 - Associate Professor

 The most common complication of renal transplantation is allograft dysfunction, which in some cases leads to graft loss.
-Although there is a wide intercenter variability, data from the United States indicate that overall one-year unadjusted survival of a renal allograft is approximately 89 percent for a deceased-donor kidney and approximately 95 percent for a living-donor kidney .
+Although there is a wide variation in outcomes among centers, data from the United States indicate that overall one-year unadjusted survival of a renal allograft is approximately 89 percent for a deceased-donor kidney and approximately 95 percent for a living-donor kidney .
 Prompt recognition and evaluation of allograft dysfunction is vital, as it is usually reversible.
 Persistent dysfunction without timely intervention may lead to irreversible loss of allograft function and, eventually, allograft failure.

 A number of risk factors have been identified for lower one-year deceased-donor renal allograft survival.
 These include prior sensitization with >50 percent panel reactivity, the presence of delayed graft function (DGF; defined as the requirement for dialysis during the first week after transplantation), the number and severity of rejection episodes, second or third transplant, donor age <5 or >60 years, greater degrees of human leukocyte antigen (HLA) mismatching, and allograft dysfunction at discharge (plasma creatinine concentration >2 mg/dL [176 micromol/L]).

 The causes of renal allograft dysfunction vary with the time (usually classified as immediate, early, and late period) after transplantation.